jwashin/pj_pyramid_appengine/readme.rst

 ::

-   $ paster create -t appengine_starter mynewproject
+   $ paster create -t pj_appengine_starter mynewproject

 A buildout environment for your project will be created. once complete, run the buildout as usual

+This makes a bootstrap-ready skeleton with example code for your project.

+Since pyjsbuild can be anyplace you want, first edit the build.sh file in mynewproject/src/mynewproject/mynewproject/clients/rpc_client so that the pyjsbuild command is on its proper path.

+Then

 ::

-   $ cd meynewproject
+   $ cd mynewproject
    $ /usr/bin/python2.7 bootstrap.py --distribute
    $ ./bin/buildout